 Three to six can play.
 Divide the cards into the Door and Treasure decks, as indicated by card backs.
 Shuffle both decks and deal four cards from each deck to every player.
-Also, deal one Role card at random to every player.
+Deal one Character card at random to every player.